 Moving on.
 We have a website to which we publish weekly.
-Every time we post unique content, we mail fifty to hundred bloggers within our niche asking them to publish our content on their sites while linking back to us.
+Every time we post unique content, we mail fifty to a hundred bloggers within our niche asking them to publish our content on their sites while linking back to us.
 Add to that continuous and on-going work on optimizing our website for SEO.

 Beyond this, what you need to do is submit your ‘story’ and your ‘journey’ to large media outlets and PR agencies.
-If you’re a traveller and you have something exciting to share, and you think large media outlets like Refinery 29, Huffington Post and BuzzFeed would love to cover it – then approach them!
+If you’re a traveler and you have something exciting to share, and you think large media outlets like Refinery 29, Huffington Post and BuzzFeed would love to cover it – then approach them!

 You’d be better off hiring a PR expert and have them get your story out in the world, to be honest, and trust me – it will be worth the investment.

-By the end of you having planted the ‘seed’ you’d ideally have –
+By the end of you having planted the ‘seed’, you’d ideally have –

-- A robust state of the art website that is optimized for 100s of niche specific keywords.
+- A robust state of the art website that is optimized for 100s of niche-specific keywords.

 - You’d have content that gets shared on dozens of niche relevant blogs every week.